AIAngels

 What if my scene has a lot of world-building that matters?
 Separate the world-building from the scene setup.
 Keep a note to yourself with the larger details, and feed in only what is relevant to this specific session.
 A companion cannot hold a 600-word backstory in active working context any better than you can hold a page of notes while having a real conversation.

 Why does my companion forget established details mid-scene?
 Most AI companions work within a context window.
 The further back a detail was established, the more likely it is to fade as new messages push older ones out of active range.
-Reintroducing key facts naturally, as part of dialogue rather than as reminders, keeps them in frame.
+Reintroducing key facts naturally, as part of dialogue instead of as reminders, keeps them in frame.

 Is voice mode better or worse for maintaining scene consistency?
 Different, not better or worse.
 Voice forces brevity in setup, which tends to produce cleaner scenes with less over-explanation.
 But you lose the ability to paste in an anchor sentence from a previous session, so re-entries across session gaps require more in-the-moment calibration.